 Forsyth Audubon often receives questions from local residents about what they should do for birds that appear sick or injured.
 Many times, the question relates to birds that have collided with homes or office buildings.
 Birds that are victims of these collisions may be injured or they may only be stunned temporarily.
 For immediate action, you can place the bird in an open box so that it is protected from further injury or attack by predators.
 Often, the bird will recover in a few minutes and be ready to fly away.

 If the bird appears sick or to have an injury to a wing or other part of the body but is still alive, you should contact a wildlife rehabilitation expert.
 One place you can go is the Wildife Rehab, Inc., 336-785-0912.
 However, this organization is staffed by volunteers and handles other animals in addition to birds.
 Sometimes, it may be awhile before they can get back to you.
 For immediate care, you may try to contact an individual bird rehabilitation specialist, Jean Chamberlain, 336-983-6543.
-Many of Jean's patients are injured hawks and owls, but she also has worked with herons and is certified to treat songbirds.
+Many of Jean’s patients are injured hawks and owls, but she also is certified to treat songbirds.
 Jean will provide further advice.